Skip to content

 ECC has earned the Certificate of Achievement for Excellence in Financial Reporting.
 This award was presented by the Government Finance Officers Association of the United States and Canada (GFOA).
 This certificate, the highest rating in governmental accounting, has been awarded to ECC each year since 2004.

 ECC is formally recognized as meeting instructional, administrative, financial, facility, and equipment standards established by the Illinois Community College Board (ICCB).
-Recognition reviews occur every five years by state statute to ensure colleges meet these standards.
+Recognition reviews occur every five years by state statutes to ensure colleges meet these standards.
 ECC received its most recent recognition certificate in 2023 and will undergo its next state review in 2028.

 Finally, several ECC career programs meet the accrediting standards of their professional organizations.
 The most up-to-date list of accredited programs is in the College Catalog.